• Skip to main content

 To freeze: Once baked scones are cooled, wrap immediately in plastic wrap or place in a freezer-safe container and freeze for up to 3 months.
 Thaw at room temperature and reheat in the oven or microwave.

-If you tried this Chocolate Chip Buttermilk Scone Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Chocolate Chip Scones Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Print Recipe Pin Recipe